3D-Consistent Multi-View Editing by Correspondence Guidance

 Method

-Our method guides the diffusion editing process to improve milti-view consistency.
+Our method guides the diffusion or flow-matching editing process to improve multi-view consistency.

-Given a set of input images, each view is edited sequentially by guiding the diffusion process based on the previously edited images.
+Given a set of input images, each view is edited sequentially by guiding the denoising process based on the previously edited images.
 The guidance is based on the assumption that matching points in the unedited images should be edited similarly.
-During the diffusion process the noise estimate $\epsilon(z_t,t)$ is modified according to a consistency loss $\mathcal{L}_c$ resulting in multi-view consistent edits.
+During the denoising process the noise estimate $\epsilon(z_t,t)$ is modified according to a consistency loss $\mathcal{L}_c$ resulting in multi-view consistent edits.

 Sparse Editing